fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Remove-AzureRmServiceBusTopicAuthorizationRule.md

 ## PARAMETERS

 ### -AuthorizationRuleName
-The topic authorization rule name.
+Specifies the name of the topic authorization rule.

 ```yaml
 Type: String